Aggregate Introduction

 ```

-When we will send an Command, Ecotone will use property with same name from the Command instance to fetch the Aggregate.
+When you send a Command, Ecotone reads the property with the matching name from the Command and uses it to load the Aggregate.

 ```php